AnbuselvanJ/ML--Weather-Prediction/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import the required libraries and load the dataset containing customer details.
+1. Import the required libraries and load the dataset containing customer details.
 2. Select relevant features (Annual Income and Spending Score) for clustering.
 3. Initialize the K-Means model with a predefined number of clusters (k = 5) and fit the model to the selected data.
-6. Assign cluster labels to each data point and append the cluster information to the dataset.
+4. Assign cluster labels to each data point and append the cluster information to the dataset.
 5. Visualize the clusters along with their centroids using a scatter plot to analyze customer segmentation.

 ## Program: